June is Pride Month. Now, more than ever, it's important to keep LBGTQIA+ issues at the forefront and let your pride flag fly.

 Pride is about affirming the identities and increasing the visibility of lesbian, gay, bisexual, and transgender people—those who have been marginalized and told that who they are doesn’t matter.
 Making art can be therapeutic as well as productive, and there are many creatives who express themselves in doing so.
 Some sell what they produce on Etsy.

-Scroll down to support LGBTQ+ makers producing creative products to celebrate during Pride and beyond.
+Scroll down to support LGBTQIA+ makers producing creative products to celebrate during Pride Month and beyond.

 Here are Etsy shops that help support LGBTQ+ makers.